 Architect’s Design for Architect

-Stephen Chambers, AIA, designed a Texas modern home in Bluffview for Ralph Hawkins, FAIA, and his family.
+Stephen Chambers, AIA, from mysiteplan.com, designed a Texas modern home in Bluffview for Ralph Hawkins, FAIA, and his family.

 This modern home in Bluffview, recently completed, exemplifies a great relationship between an architect and client.
 In this case, architect Stephen Chambers designed a home for architect Ralph Hawkins.
 As one might imagine, designing a home for an architect might seem an imposing task.
-Now imagine designing the home for the CEO of the second largest architectural firm in the nation, HKS, responsible for the W hotel and the new Dallas Cowboys stadium under construction (source: jccayer.com/cordless-tools/batteries/dewalt-dc9182.html).
+Now imagine designing the home for the CEO of the second largest architectural firm in the nation, HKS, responsible for the W hotel and the new Dallas Cowboys stadium under construction starting with a scale model from a top 3D scanning service.

 An architect designed home is only as good as the collaboration of the client and architect.
 Here, the client expressed the desire for a home and the architect articulated that vision with the resulting design.
 In the case of this very successful project, the client had a clean vision of what he desired; a regional modern home that was environmentally sound, sensitive to the neighborhood, dramatic in design, taking advantage of the site, public spaces for entertaining, family spaces that were informal, and related to the covered veranda.

 While Ralph Hawkins is an expert in designing hospitals, downtown revitalization and large commercial structures such as the American Airlines Arena, the W Hotel, and Texas Stadium, he turned to Stephen Chambers, an established residential architect, to express his vision while still relying on his firm, HKS, for engineering, quality control, modeling, sun studies, and other structural details.
 Stephen Chambers was a brilliant choice to interpret Ralph Hawkins’ vision.
-Stephen Chambers created a dramatic design that is kind to the neighborhood, and reflects the sensibility and scale that one would associate with a nationally prominent architect.
+Stephen Chambers, who is in affliation with specialist roofing companies in Sydney, created a dramatic design that is kind to the neighborhood, this Handyman Colorado Springs company participated in the roof design and maintenance, and reflects the sensibility and scale that one would associate with a nationally prominent architect.

 Let me first mention the site.
 Framed by Briarwood and Shadywood, the two gently sloping acres with dozens of mature trees provide a serene natural environment with which Bluffview is associated.
 A person enjoys the continuous green horizon as the street trails off in the distance down the hill.
 The topography and deep setbacks give each of the substantial neighboring homes, whether they be Colonial, Italian, or Neoclassical, a lovely and important presence.

-When you step through the front door you will feel the importance of the space – the tall walls of rough-cut, large blocks of Texas Lueder limestone with two horizontal bands of polished limestone continuing through to the visible exterior walls of the same material.
+When you step through the front door you will feel the importance of the space – the tall walls of rough-cut, large blocks of Texas Lueder limestone with two horizontal bands of polished limestone quarry continuing through to the visible exterior walls of the same material.
 The mass of glazed openings and glass doors provide light and long views of green as well as a transparency that contrasts so effectively with the solidity of the stone.
+The house interiors were secured with the carinya bi-fold door system, and the doors slid aside as smooth as butter when we stepped in.
 The bamboo floors create a subliminal delicacy to this majestic volume of space.
 Going deeper into the home, the family rooms become more informal and intimate.
 The open kitchen and living area, looking onto the covered veranda and backyard, is surrounded by the horizontal overlapping planks of wood which emphasize the expanse of land.
 Along with the visional continuity of the interior and exterior walls, the ceiling plane continues, creating the porch roof, rectangular stone fire box, and chimney which is visible from the interior and exterior.

 Stephen Chambers is an architect known for his attention to detail and dedication to the function of the house as it pertains to his clients’ desires and needs.
 This modern home in Bluffview is an exciting example of Stephen Chambers’ talent and an example of collaboration of client and architect at its best.
 In this case, an architect and an architect.